simplesecure/simplesecure.github.io/_posts/2019-12-06-knowing-is-half-the-battle copy.markdown

 To take blockchain applications from a few hundred thousand users to a few hundred million, we have to solve the engagement problem facing the entire space.
 SimpleID is doing that in a privacy preserving, easy-to-use way.

-If you're building an application and want to grow your user base and keep them coming back, [let's talk](mailto:hello@simpleid.xyz).
+If you're building an application and want to grow your user base and keep them coming back, [let's talk](mailto:hello@simpleid.xyz){:target="_blank:rel="noopener no referrer"}.